hunglvosu/hunglvosu.github.io/_pages/about.md

 ## News

+ - **[April 2023]** Our paper "[Planar and Minor-Free Metrics Embed into Metrics of Polylogarithmic Treewidth with Expected Multiplicative Distortion Arbitrarily Close to 1](https://arxiv.org/abs/2304.07268)" was uploaded to Arxiv.

  - **[April 2023]** Our paper "[VC Set Systems in Minor-free (Di)Graphs and Applications](https://arxiv.org/abs/2304.01790)" was uploaded to Arxiv.

  - **[Feb 2023]** Paper "Sparse Euclidean Spanners with Optimal Diameter: A General Robust Lower Bound Via a Concave Inverse-Ackermann Function" led by student co-author [Lazar Milenković](https://milenkoviclazar.github.io) is accepted to [SoCG 2023](https://cs.utdallas.edu/SOCG23/socg.html)